A Literary Tour of Charles Bukowski's Los Angeles

 Close to the intersection of Franklin and Western, you’ll find that the Pink Elephant Liquor Store (1836 N Western Ave, Los Angeles 90027) still stands in all its kitschy glory.
 The liquor store, a favorite haunt of Bukowski’s, appears in his 1978 novel Women.
 It was, by many accounts, his favorite liquor store in the neighborhood.
 Pink Elephant had a booze delivery service so Buk could avoid driving and continue writing.
 Its iconic mid-century neon sign, a cheeky reference to the delirium tremens of hardened alcoholics, still lights the way.

-Head north toward Los Feliz Boulevard to the one-of-a-kind campus of the University of Philosophical Research / Philosophical Research Society, the center of wisdom and mysticism founded by the Los Angeles philosopher and occultist Manly P. Hall.
+Head north toward Los Feliz Boulevard to the one-of-a-kind campus of the Philosophical Research Society (3910 Los Feliz Blvd, Los Angeles 90027), the center of wisdom and mysticism founded by the Los Angeles philosopher and occultist Manly P. Hall.
 Hall himself married Bukowski and Linda Lee on Aug.
-18, 1985 at the UPR/PRS facility.
+18, 1985 at the PRS facility.
 Buk rented a Rolls Royce for the occasion.
-The UPR/PRS holds open lectures about philosophy, religion and myth, and its library of esoteric wisdom (also occasionally open to the public) is one of the city’s hidden jewels that should be visited by anyone interested in the secret history of Los Angeles.
+The PRS holds open lectures about philosophy, religion and myth; hosts movie screenings, and its library of esoteric wisdom (open to the public on Thursdays and Fridays) is one of the city’s hidden jewels that should be visited by anyone interested in the secret history of Los Angeles.

-No tour of Bukowski’s Los Angeles can avoid Downtown L.A., where the young poet discovered literature and toiled in a job he disliked.
-Start at the Richard J. Riordan Central Library (630 W 5th St.), an architectural gem where Bukowski delighted over another local literary legend, John Fante.
+No tour of Bukowski’s Los Angeles can avoid Downtown LA, where the young poet discovered literature and toiled in a job he disliked.
+Start at the Richard J. Riordan Central Library (630 W 5th St, Los Angeles 90071), an architectural gem where Bukowski delighted over another local literary legend, John Fante.
 In 1986, after a fire almost destroyed the institution, Bukowski poured his feelings of gratitude into the poem The Burning of the Dream: “meanwhile/ while other young men chased the/ ladies/ I chased the old/ books./ i was a bibliophile, albeit a/ disenchanted/ one/ and this/ and the world/ shaped me.”

-Nearby, one can still find the USPS Terminal Annex (900 N Alameda St.), where Bukowski toiled in simmering unhappiness for many years (1952-1955 and 1958-1969) as a mail carrier and a sorter.
+Nearby, one can still find the USPS Terminal Annex (900 N Alameda St, Los Angeles 90012), where Bukowski toiled in simmering unhappiness for many years (1952-1955 and 1958-1969) as a mail carrier and a sorter.
 He quit after Black Sparrow Press’s John Martin became his publisher and patron in 1969.
 Inspired by this ordeal, he produced his first novel Post Office, published in 1971 when he was 50.

 Dipping and sipping at Cole's French Dip